pawatsethaput/OpenBank/REST-API-V1.1.md

     {
         "open_corporates_URL":"the company corporate URL in the http://opencorporates.com/ web service " }

+<span id="views"></span>
+### The views
+A view on a account or a transaction manage to allows (or not) the user to see some data, like the account name, balance, etc and to perform an action, like posting a comment, editing a metadata etc.

+**data** :
+When a view moderate a set of data like transactions details some fields my contains the value "unauthorized" rather than the original value.
+This indicates that the user is not allowed to see the original data.

+This rules does not apply for tow fields.
+First the "holder" field in the JSon will always contains a name.
+It could be an alias or the real name, this is indicated by the "is_alias" field.
+In the same idea the "balance" field (in a transaction or account details) may contain a amount, or the sing plus(+), or the sign minus (-) or "unauthorized".

+**action:**
+When a user performs an action like trying to post a comment (with POST API call), if he is no allowed, the repose will be an "unauthorized" http code 401.

+**comments and tags:**
+The comments and tags added to a transaction in a view will appears ONLY on this view.

 ### Note on JSON formatting in this document:
 * Use JSON.stringify({}, null, 4); or http://jsonlint.com to validate the JSON